KhuramMurad/CentOS-EOL-Repo-fixes/README.md

 Feel free to contribute to this project by submitting issues or pull requests.
 All contributions are welcome!

 License 📄
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the GPL License.